pmiller2022/prawn_digital_output_labscript/README.md

 The default PrawnDO takes a PseudoclockDevice as a parent and uses that as a trigger and to control.
 The LabscriptDevices code also contains a PrawnDOTrig which takes a DigitalOut or a trigger as a parent device.

+Runviewer Parser not currently supported for PrawnDOTrig device

 ## Example Connection Table
 <img width="628" alt="conn_table" src="https://github.com/pmiller2022/prawn_digital_output_labscript/assets/75953337/e2b42a52-4413-4708-b5bd-46628bacdf07">